Najwa Shihab

-Najwa Shihab (born 16 September 1977) is an Indonesian actor and journalist of mixed Bugis and Arabic descent.
-She is the second daughter of former Minister of Religious Affairs in the Cabinet of Development VII Quraish Shihab and a niece of former Minister of Foreign Affairs Alwi Shihab.
+Najwa Shihab is an Indonesian journalist, presenter and actress.
+She is of mixed Bugis and Arab descent and is the second daughter of the former Minister of Religious Affairs in the Seventh Development Cabinet Quraish Shihab, and a niece of the former Minister of Foreign Affairs Alwi Shihab.

 Early life

 Shihab attended Jakarta High School No. 7 until 1996.
 During her time there, she was selected to join the American Field Service program where she got to stay in the United States for a year.
 Upon leaving high school, she started her law degree at Faculty of Law in University of Indonesia.

 Career

 She started her journalistic career at RCTI in 1999 before joining the then recently established Metro TV in 2000.
 In the immediate aftermath of the 2004 tsunami, Shihab was flown to Aceh to file stories.
 There she witnessed the destruction caused by the tsunami alongside the decomposing bodies found all over the streets.
 Her reports and the interview with government officials raised her profile.
 She also received an award from the Indonesian Journalists Association for her reports.

-In 2008 Shihab received an Australian Leadership Awards scholarship to study media law at the University of Melbourne.
+In 2008, Shihab received an Australian Leadership Awards scholarship to study media law at the University of Melbourne.

 After more than a decade at Metro TV, she quit the news channel in August 2017 and founded a news startup called Narasi TV in 2018.

-In 2022, Shihab portrayed Nani Wijaya, the first Sri Asih in Sri Asih, who was portrayed by Mimi Mariani in 1954.
+In 2025, Shihab was recognized by the Global South World as one of the Top 50 most influential journalists on TikTok in Southeast Asia.